 While TP and SL are invaluable tools for traders, they are not perfect.
 A successful trading strategy incorporates these tools while also allowing for flexibility and continuous learning.
 You still need to be able to think on your feet.
 Here are some common errors:

 Setting Stops that Are Too Tight: One of the most common mistakes, especially among new traders, is setting their SL levels too close to their entry point.
 Often, this results in your position being closed too early in response to normal market volatility, even if the overall trend is in the trader's favor.
 It’s a newbie trap that you can only get out of with more trading experience.
+A simple analysis method to help you avoid this mistake is the moving average, which could give you the information you need to relax your stops a little.

 How to Avoid: You should ensure your SL is set at a level that gives the trade some room to breathe.
 This might involve analyzing the average volatility of the asset and setting the SL a little further than that.